Hopes Fade For Survivors Of Japan Quake - UrduPoint

 Regional governor Hiroshi Hase told a disaster management meeting that as of 4:00 pm (0700 GMT), 72 hours after the quake, "the survival rate of those in need of rescue is said to drop precipitously".

-"This is the worst catastrophe" in the current Reiwa era in the Japanese Calendar, which began in 2019 when the current emperor ascended the throne, Prime Minister Fumio Kishida said.
+Prime Minister Fumio Kishida told a press conference that the quake is "the worst catastrophe" in the current imperial Reiwa era in the Japanese Calendar, which began in 2019.

 "Access to this area was extremely difficult, partly due to the geographical constraints of the affected area being a peninsula, and partly due to the intermittent occurrence of major quakes," he said.